radames/Real-Time-Latent-Consistency-Model/README.md

 ## Running Locally

-You need CUDA and Python 3.10, Mac with an M1/M2/M3 chip or Intel Arc GPU
+You need CUDA and Python 3.10, Node > 19, Mac with an M1/M2/M3 chip or Intel Arc GPU

-`TIMEOUT`: limit user session timeout
-`SAFETY_CHECKER`: disabled if you want NSFW filter off
-`MAX_QUEUE_SIZE`: limit number of users on current app instance
-`TORCH_COMPILE`: enable if you want to use torch compile for faster inference works well on A100 GPUs

 ## Install